bfg/nagios-twilio/README.md

 **twilio-sms** is [Perl](http://www.perl.org) command line script which is able to send SMS messages using [Twilio](http://www.twilio.com) SMS service.

-Even though this script can be used for any kind of sms messaging need, it's primary use is [Nagios](http://www.nagios.org)/[Icinga](http://www.icinga.org) alerting.
+Even though this script can be used for any kind of SMS messaging needs, it's primary use is [Nagios](http://www.nagios.org)/[Icinga](http://www.icinga.org) alerting.